-Great Choice Plus Loans currently being made are thirty year, 0% interest rate, second lien loans in a principal amount up to 5% of the purchase price of the property purchased.
-No monthly payments are due, but each Great Choice Plus loan will be due on sale and the amount due will be the full original principal amount of the loan, provided, however, that the full original principal amount will be forgiven at the end of the thirty year term.
-THDA began making Great Choice Plus Loans with these terms as of October 3, 2016.
+From October 3, 2016 to June 30, 2020, Great Choice Plus Loans were thirty year, 0% interest rate, second lien loans in a principal amount up to 5% of the purchase price of the property purchased.
+No monthly payments were due, but each Great Choice Plus loan is due on sale or refinance and the amount due will be the full original principal amount of the loan, provided, however, that the full original principal amount will be forgiven at the end of the thirty year term.